DamoM73/microbit_python/display.md

 # Micro:bit Display

 We have already used the micro:bit display in our first program.
-In this section we will learn more of it's features
+In this section we will learn more of it's features.

+If you want to see all the display functions check out the **[display docs](https://microbit-micropython.readthedocs.io/en/latest/display.html#module-microbit.display)**.

 ## Text